 This study's population is based on the population of Selangor, which is approximately 6.
 5 million people.
 Because the number of populations is large, Taro Yamane was utilized to calculate the sample size.
 The survey was conducted in a short period of time, approximately two months, therefore the response rate is lower, yet this is an acceptable parameter.
 The questionnaire was disseminated via Google Forms to around 200 participants.
 Email, WhatsApp, and Messenger are the most common methods of survey distribution.
 Around 105 surveys with 100% completion rate were received as successful responses.
 The number of respondents is considered adequate and satisfactory.

-Statistics 9, mog life T
+Statistics 9, mog 15 T //.
+A

-ying, or r AP AL Income:
+ying, or re Highest AK Income: Monthly

-16 Highest Monthly

-Gender Age Education Occupation Household
+Gender Age Education Level Occupation Household Income

-Level por AK Income

-Valid 105 105 105 105 105
+105 105 105 105~ 105

 Missing 0 0 0 0 0

 SPSS extraction